Around The Horn: Romine plays all 9 positions for Tigers (Sep 30, 2017) | FOX Sports

 Around The Horn: Romine plays all 9 positions for Tigers (Sep 30, 2017)

+MINNEAPOLIS (AP) Andrew Romine played all nine positions and the Detroit Tigers got the win.

+It didn’t go exactly as planned for manager Brad Ausmus, but it was pretty close.

-MINNEAPOLIS (AP) Andrew Romine became the fifth player in baseball history to play all nine positions in one game, helping the Detroit Tigers beat the Minnesota Twins 3-2 on Saturday night.
+Romine became the fifth major leaguer to play every position in a single game, and the Tigers held off the Minnesota Twins for a 3-2 victory on Saturday night.

-Romine, a 31-year-old utilityman, played catcher for the first time in his career and got one out on the mound.
-He was the first player to accomplish the feat since Shane Halter for Detroit against Minnesota on Oct.
-1, 2000.

-Tigers manager Brad Ausmus was Halter’s teammate in that game 17 years ago.
-He decided two years ago that the versatile Romine might be able to play each position, but the opportunity didn’t present itself until Saturday night, with the Tigers eliminated from playoff contention and the Twins locked into the second AL wild card.
+”Moving around and stuff, it got hectic, but it was fun,” Romine said.

 TRAINER’S ROOM